samiksha-92/rps-game/README.md

 - <a href = "https://validator.w3.org/nu/?doc=https%3A%2F%2Fsamiksha-92.github.io%2Frps-game%2F" target ="_blank"> W3C Markup HTML Validator Results.
 There were 0 errors found.</a>
 - No errors were found during the testing of Javascript code on <a href = "https://jshint.com/" target ="_blank"> JShint</a> However there were 17 warnings found upon testing.
 The following metrics were returned :
 1. There are 8 functions in this file.
-2. unction with the largest signature take 2 arguments, while the median is 1.
+2. function with the largest signature take 2 arguments, while the median is 1.
 3. Largest function has 8 statements in it, while the median is 3.
 4. The most complex function has a cyclomatic complexity value of 10 while the median is 1.